malcolmsailor/efficient_rhythms/docs/resources/markdown/index_pandoc.md

 {
     "num_voices": 3,
     "rhythmic_unison": True,
-    "attack_density": .7,
+    "onset_density": .7,
     "dur_density": 0.6,
     "min_dur": 0.25,
-    "attack_subdivision": 1/4,
+    "onset_subdivision": 1/4,
 }
 ```

 EXAMPLE:rhythm_example8

-When `rhythmic_unison` is applied, rhythmic settings like `attack_density` only have any effect in the "leader" voice, whose rhythm is simply copied into the other voices.
-If we wanted to specify a different `attack_density` in a "follower" voice, it would be ignored.
+When `rhythmic_unison` is applied, rhythmic settings like `onset_density` only have any effect in the "leader" voice, whose rhythm is simply copied into the other voices.
+If we wanted to specify a different `onset_density` in a "follower" voice, it would be ignored.
 This situation would call for the related setting `rhythmic_quasi_unison`.
-When `rhythmic_quasi_unison` applies, then, instead of copying the "leader" rhythm into the "follower" voices, the attacks of the "follower" voices are constrained so far as possible to coincide with those of the "leader."
+When `rhythmic_quasi_unison` applies, then, instead of copying the "leader" rhythm into the "follower" voices, the onsets of the "follower" voices are constrained so far as possible to coincide with those of the "leader."
 In REF:rhythm_example9, the leader is the bass voice (midi guitar).
-The middle voice (midi piano) has a *lower* `attack_density`, and the top voice (midi electric piano) has a *higher* `attack_density`.
+The middle voice (midi piano) has a *lower* `onset_density`, and the top voice (midi electric piano) has a *higher* `onset_density`.

 ```
 {
     "num_voices": 3,
     "rhythmic_quasi_unison": True,
-    "attack_density": [0.5, 0.4, 0.6],
+    "onset_density": [0.5, 0.4, 0.6],
     "dur_density": [0.5, 0.4, 0.6],
     "min_dur": 0.25,
-    "attack_subdivision": 1 / 4,
+    "onset_subdivision": 1 / 4,
 }
 ```

 EXAMPLE:rhythm_example9

-We can obtain more explicit control of the rhythms through the `obligatory_attacks` setting, which specifies a sequence of times at which the rhythms will be "obliged" to have a note onset.
-It's also necessary to specify `obligatory_attacks_modulo` in order to specify when these attacks should repeat (e.g., every two beats).
+We can obtain more explicit control of the rhythms through the `obligatory_onsets` setting, which specifies a sequence of times at which the rhythms will be "obliged" to have a note onset.
+It's also necessary to specify `obligatory_onsets_modulo` in order to specify when these onsets should repeat (e.g., every two beats).

-For example, in REF:rhythm_example10, I've set `obligatory_attacks` to `[0, 0.75, 1.5]` and `obligatory_attacks_modulo` to `2` in order to specify a *tresillo* 3--3--2 rhythm.
-Since the value of `attack_density` implies more than three attacks every two beats, additional attacks are added to the underlying scaffold supplied by the values in `obligatory_attacks`.
+For example, in REF:rhythm_example10, I've set `obligatory_onsets` to `[0, 0.75, 1.5]` and `obligatory_onsets_modulo` to `2` in order to specify a *tresillo* 3--3--2 rhythm.
+Since the value of `onset_density` implies more than three onsets every two beats, additional onsets are added to the underlying scaffold supplied by the values in `obligatory_onsets`.

 ```
 {
     "num_voices": 3,
-    "obligatory_attacks": [0, 0.75, 1.5],
+    "obligatory_onsets": [0, 0.75, 1.5],
-    "obligatory_attacks_modulo": 2,
+    "obligatory_onsets_modulo": 2,
-    "attack_density": 0.5,
+    "onset_density": 0.5,
     "dur_density": 0.5,
     "min_dur": 0.25,
-    "attack_subdivision": 0.25,
+    "onset_subdivision": 0.25,
 }
 ```

 EXAMPLE:rhythm_example10

-It is possible to specify an irregular grid upon which note attacks will take place using `sub_subdivisions`.
-This setting takes a sequence of integers and subdivides the grid specified by `attack_subdivision` into parts defined by the ratio of these integers.
-For example, in REF:rhythm_example11 below, `sub_subdivisions` is `[4,3]`, which creates an uneven "swing" feel where every first note is 4/3rds as long as every second note.[^To keep the number of total attacks consistent, you'll probably want to increase `attack_subdivision` by taking the value you otherwise would have chosen and multiplying it by the length of `sub_subdivisions`.]
+It is possible to specify an irregular grid upon which note onsets will take place using `sub_subdivisions`.
+This setting takes a sequence of integers and subdivides the grid specified by `onset_subdivision` into parts defined by the ratio of these integers.
+For example, in REF:rhythm_example11 below, `sub_subdivisions` is `[4,3]`, which creates an uneven "swing" feel where every first note is 4/3rds as long as every second note.[^To keep the number of total onsets consistent, you'll probably want to increase `onset_subdivision` by taking the value you otherwise would have chosen and multiplying it by the length of `sub_subdivisions`.]
 You'll notice that REF:rhythm_example11 is precisely the same as REF:rhythm_example1, except for the uneven rhythms.

 ```
 {
     "num_voices": 1,
-    "attack_density": 1.0,
+    "onset_density": 1.0,
-    "attack_subdivision": 0.5,
+    "onset_subdivision": 0.5,
     "sub_subdivisions": [4, 3],
 }
 ```